ghostop14/skytrack/README.md

 # SkyTrack

 ## Overview
-SkyTrack is a Python-based comand-line tool that tracks solar system body positions (Azimuth / Elevation) in relation to the specified latitude and longitude.
+SkyTrack is a set of Python-based comand-line tools that helps track solar system and other celestial body positions (Azimuth / Elevation) in relation to the specified latitude and longitude.
 This information can be used to do basic target-rise/set calculations, or taken to feed a radio and rotor system for radio reception or observation.
+Think of it as tools such as gpredict or Orbitron taken from earth-based satellites out to solar system and other celestial bodies such as the Moon, Mars, and Jupiter's moons.

+Skytrack contains two command-line tools: one called skytrack.py and one called radecl.py.  skytrack.py is used to track solar system objects and radecl.py can be used given any Right Ascention and Declinination coordinates to calculate Az/El.

+### Skytrack
-Think of it as tools such as gpredict or Orbitron taken from earth-based satellites out to solar system bodies such as the Moon, Mars, and Jupiter's moons.
-This tool when combined with GQRX, SDRSharp, the GNURadio OOT gr-gpredict-doppler fork in my github repositories, and/or any Hamlib compatible rotor system can provide both frequency doppler shifted radio control and azimuth/elevation control to point observing systems at any solar system body in the Skyfield python library database (https://rhodesmill.org/skyfield/).
+Skytrack can be connected to GQRX, SDRSharp, the GNURadio OOT gr-gpredict-doppler fork in my github repositories, and/or any Hamlib rotctld-compatible rotor system.
+It can provide both frequency doppler shifted radio control and azimuth/elevation control to point observing systems at any solar system body in the Skyfield python library database (https://rhodesmill.org/skyfield/).

 Observer coordinates define your place on Earth from which Azimuth and Elevation are determined.
 Moreover, the tool can automatically control a radio receiver (gqrx-compatible or SDRSharp) to set a given receiver frequency with doppler shift due to the body's motion relative to Earth.
 It can also control rotors (based on rotctl/hamlib protocol) setting appropriate azimuth and elevation.
 SkyTrack can be run natively on both Linux and Windows (With Python and skyfield installed - see windows setup below).
 However since receiver and rotor control is TCP-based, SkyTrack can be run on different system types.
 For instance, the gr-gpredict-doppler modules can be run in GNURadio on Linux, and the skytrack script run on WIndows if need be.